AkankshaCheeti/NetShare-CS536-Project/README.md

 The above graphs denote the
 [Spearman Correlation](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) and CDF with respect to the flow size.

 Based on the above results, we can also determine that the generated traces perform similar to the actual traces for anomaly detection.
+The Spearman correlation of 0.88 indicates the relation between the original and synthetic traces.
+This allows to use to the synthetic traces for anomaly detection.

 #### Conculsion
 Based on the graphs,we draw the following observations from the results: